es592/es592-IT202-Lectures/README.md

 # es592-IT202-Lectures
-Lecture notes etc and practice.
+Lecture notes etc and practice